Alessio Rizzo, UKCP Accredited Psychotherapist, MA, MSc, MBACP

 231 Shoreditch High Street

-I have successfully helped clients deal with anxiety-related issues like panic attacks, social anxiety, OCD, PTSD and relationship issues.
-My approach is based on the discoveries of CBT on thoughts and beliefs, Gestalt therapy on awareness and motivational interviewing on readiness to change.
+I help clients deal with anxiety, anger and relationship issues.
+Some of the more common anxiety-related problems are panic attacks, social anxiety, OCD, and PTSD.
+My approach is based on the discoveries of CBT on thoughts and beliefs, Gestalt therapy (which I studied at MA level) and motivational interviewing.
 I support clients understand what is causing distress and take action to make positive changes.

-I am an accredited psychotherapist and a registered counsellor educated at Masters' level in individual and group psychotherapy.
-I offer short-term, long-term and on-line psychotherapy as well as sessions in Italian.
+I am an accredited psychotherapist and a registered counsellor offering short-term, long-term and on-line psychotherapy as well as sessions in Italian.

 When anxiety bites hard